openpaymentseurope/docs/docs/quickstart_ais.md

 #### Redirect

-In case of Redirect approact, you need to extract the link to the bank's external authentication page, and replace the placeholders with the relevant values.
+In case of Redirect approach, you need to extract the link to the bank's external authentication page, and replace the placeholders with the relevant values.

 ```javascript
 redirectLinkToBank = result._links.scaOAuth.href